nwoolr20/imx-contracts/README.md

 }
 ```

-# `Registration.sol` & `IMX.sol` is for reference purposes if you choose to offer these functions in your own smart contracts and is not needed if you only want to deploy an ERC721.

 ### Deploying and verifying registration contract

+`Registration.sol` & `IMX.sol` is for reference purposes if you choose to offer these functions in your own smart contracts and is not required if you only want to deploy an ERC721.

 Deploy to ropsten, change to dev/mainnet if required